Lucas300905/LucasOS/FAQ/README.md

 Q: How is the integrity?
 How can I bypass banking apps?
 Can I root LucasOS?

-A: The rom passes Strong Integrity by default ("MEETS_STRONG_INTEGRITY"), that means you probably wont have any problems with banking apps.
+A: The rom passes Basic Integrity by default ("MEETS_BASIC_INTEGRITY").
+To get strong integrity you will have to use additional modules such as Trickystore and others.
+Follow this [guide](https://telegra.ph/STRONG-INTEGRITY-FIX-05-26)

-Yes, you can root the rom with any method you want.
-Root itself wont affect integrity, but it might be detected by some banking apps.
+Yes, you can root the rom with any method you want, but it might be detected by some banking apps.
 Just hide it properly

 ---